Board of Directors

 The Committee has jurisdiction over legislation affecting State environmental policy.
 The primary concerns of the Committee are pollution prevention and control, resource management, & environmental quality issues.
 As Chair, Sweeney worked on numerous issues ranging from hydrofracking , Great Lakes protection & water quality to climate change & resiliency, toxic chemicals in children products and a ban on the sale of elephant ivory and rhinoceros horn.

 Ernest Tollerson serves on the board of the Hudson River Foundation, which funds basic and applied scientific research required to inform decision-making about the Hudson Estuary and the Hudson River Valley watershed.
-He is also serving a three-year term on Mayor Bill de Blasio’s NPCC3 (New York City Panel on Climate Change).
+He also served a three-year term on Mayor Bill de Blasio’s NPCC3 (New York City Panel on Climate Change).

 From 2004 through 2013, he served as a trustee of the Nathan Cummings Foundation (NCF), including a three-year term as board chair; he also filled in as NCF’s Interim president and CEO from July 2014 until November 2015.
 In that capacity he helped to reinvigorate NCF’s focus on climate and inequality as well as the intersection of those issues.